bengrunfeld/study-notes/cheesemaking/cheese_science.md

 The sugar in milk is called `lactose`.
 Lactose is made up of `glucose` and `galactose`.

 It is the breakdown and consumption of `lactose` that produces acid - `lactic acid`.
-Without the presence of acid, the production of cheese does not occur.
+Without the presence of acid, the production of cheese cannot occur.

+**Enzymes**

 Enzymes act upon other substances to break a bond.
 The enzyme `lactase` is required to break the `lactose` into digestible sugars.